SynthAether/ComfyUI-VibeVoice/README.md

     ```

 2.  **Install Dependencies:**
-    Open a terminal or command prompt, navigate into the cloned directory, and install the required Python packages. **For quantization support, ensure you install `bitsandbytes`**.
+    Open a terminal or command prompt, navigate into the cloned directory, and install the required Python packages. **For quantization support, you must install `bitsandbytes`**.
     ```sh
     cd ComfyUI-VibeVoice
     pip install -r requirements.txt
     ```

 3.  **Optional: Install SageAttention**
-    To enable the new `sage` attention mode, you must install the `sageattention` library in your ComfyUI Python environment.
-For Windows users, please refer to this [AI-windows-whl](https://github.com/wildminder/AI-windows-whl) for the required package.
+    To enable the `sage` attention mode, you must install the `sageattention` library.
+For Windows users, a pre-compiled wheel is available at [AI-windows-whl](https://github.com/wildminder/AI-windows-whl).
     > **Note:** This is only required if you intend to use the `sage` attention mode.

-3.  **Start/Restart ComfyUI:**
+4.  **Start/Restart ComfyUI:**
     Launch ComfyUI.
 The "VibeVoice TTS" node will appear under the `audio/tts` category.
 The first time you use the node, it will automatically download the selected model to your `ComfyUI/models/tts/VibeVoice/` folder.

 ## Models